CE-LCI2015/Diabolic-Magic-Squares/Documentation/README.md

   and each rotation can be reflected.
 Therefore, 3 x 16 x 8 = 384 regular, order four, pan-magic squares can be derived from these three basic squares.

-  The project FrontEnd was designed in Java because the integration of swi-prolog through the library JPL. the GUI design is easier
+  The project FrontEnd was designed in Java because the integration of swi-prolog through the library JPL.
+This library provides a well documented interface to prolog and well known also.
+The GUI design is easier , it saves time and increases productivity.
+But it decreases the efficiency of the program unfortunately.

 # Student's Activity Log